hannobraun/playground/2025-08-02_monobloc/README.md

 ```

 A block is a value, just like a number.
 In fact, it is represented as a number
-on the stack (the address of the block's code).
-There is no type system to
-distinguish between blocks and "real" numbers, so be careful when using them!
+on the stack.
+There is no type system to distinguish between blocks and "real"

-The result of the code above, is to put a block that contains this code on the
-stack.
+numbers.

-We can apply that block, to execute the code it contains.
+We can apply a block, to execute the code it contains.

 ```
 1 { 2 + } apply